PoisotLab/ms_straight_lines/manuscript.md

 This ratio is termed "connectance" and has become a fundamental quantity for nearly all aspects of food web structure and dynamics [@PascDunn06].
-More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is so universal that it even appears under purely neutral models of food web structure [@CanaMouq12].
+More species always means more interactions; this scaling between species richness $S$ and number of interactions $L$ is universal and appears both in observed webs and under purely neutral models of food web structure [@CanaMouq12].
-In observational dataset of food webs, it is ubiquitous.
 Various functional forms have been suggested as possible models for $L$;
 @BrosOstl04 suggested a power law, with $L = b\times S^a$.
-Power laws are very flexible, and indeed this function matches empirical data well enough.
+Power laws are very flexible, and indeed this function matches empirical data well.

 Historical efforts to predict link number have produced numerous candidate models, of which the power law is the most general.
 - Early predictions differ in whether this is a linear of exponential relationship